🔥 30% Off! →

 Kimberly Wilkes

-What Are Penis Pumps?
+What Are Penile Pumps?

-Penis pumps are suction devices used to temporarily increase blood flow to the penis, long enough to create and maintain an erection.
-They’re made of a plastic tube that covers the penis, a hand or battery-powered pump connected to the tube, and a constriction ring, which is a band placed around the base of the penis after it’s erect.
-The constriction ring holds the blood in the penis to maintain a longer erection.
+Penile pumps are made of a plastic tube that covers the penis, a hand or battery-powered pump connected to the tube, and a constriction ring, which is a silicone or rubber ring placed around the base of the penis after it’s erect.
+The constriction ring holds the blood in the penis to maintain a longer erection during sexual activity.

 Possible Side Effects of Penis Pumps

 • Pain or bruising.
 Make sure you learn how to correctly use your penis pump.
 This can reduce your risk of injuring your penis.
+A warm compress on the penis helps with pain.

 • Feeling like your semen is trapped.
 When you ejaculate, it may feel like your penis won’t release all your semen.
 Ejaculation may also be painful.
 In some cases, the constriction rings that come with a penis pump may have a small cut out that can reduce this problem.

-• Little red dots.
+Little red dots.
 Bleeding under the surface of the skin of the penis can cause little red spots called petechiae.

 Who Shouldn’t Use a Penis Pump?

-How to Choose a Penis Pump
+How to Choose a Penile Pump

 There are different kinds of penis pumps on the market.
 Some are more affordable and suitable for men just getting started.
 Others are more advanced.
-Some pumps include tension rings and others don’t.
+Some pumps include tension rings (constriction rings) and others don’t.
 Some pumps have a pressure meter built in.
 Some products come with a hand pump while others are electrical.

-Regardless of what kind of pump you choose, we strongly recommended you opt for a medical grade pump.
+Regardless of what kind of pump you choose, we strongly recommend you opt for a medical grade pump.
 Although the more advanced versions have more features, the way the pumps are used are basically the same.

 Using a Penis Pump